-The Guidance Department is comprised of a Guidance Director/Counselor who offers a comprehensive program of assistance and counseling to the St. Maria Goretti Catholic High School community.
-Personal, college, career, and academic counseling provide the main focus of the guidance program, with special emphasis on the college selection and application process for all juniors and seniors.
-For all guidance inquiries, please contact our Director of Guidance, at firstname.lastname@example.org.
+Our Director of Guidance offers a comprehensive school counseling program.
+College, career, and academic counseling provide the main focus of the guidance program, with special emphasis on the college selection and application process for all juniors and seniors.
+For all guidance inquiries, please contact our Director of Guidance, at email@example.com.

 Sessions with visiting college admissions personnel are a regular part of the guidance program.

 College Counseling Overview